billmeyer/verify-sauce-connect/README.md

 Once the IP white lists are put in place and Sauce Connect is downloaded, proceed to the next section.

-### Start Sauce Connect
+### Start Sauce Connect for accessing Desktop VMs, Emulators and Simulators

+This section walks you through the steps to start the Sauce Connect proxy for connections to Desktop VMs, Emulators, and Simulators.
+Real Device access requires a separate method for starting Sauce Connect described in the next section.

-1. Start the Sauce Connect proxy
+1. Start the Sauce Connect proxy for Desktop VMs, Emulators, and Simulators

     To start the Sauce Connect proxy, use the following command: